thepoly/docs/Style Guide.md

 Use *Voorhees Computing Center* on first reference, *VCC* subsequently.
 VCC is acceptable on first reference if the full form would create an unwieldy sentence, as long as the long form is used on the very next reference.

 #### votes
-When detailing the result of a vote, such as those from a Student Senate meeting, use **figure dashes**, identical to sports scores.
+When detailing the result of a vote, such as those from a Student Senate meeting, use [figure dashes](#figure-dashes), identical to sports scores.
 List votes for, votes against, and abstentions.
 The exception is when all members vote the same, when the word *unanimous* is preferred to figures.
 >Wrong: The Grand Marshal counted the vote incorrectly, reading 17 to three instead of 16 to four.
 >Wrong: After discussion, the members voted four in favor and 13 against.
 >Right: The third motion of the night passed with a vote of 17‒0‒1.